Shima2Salah/alx-interview/README.md

-This is my project of 0x00.
-Pascal's Triangle
+This is my repository for interview